operator-framework/community/GOVERNANCE.md

 Subprojects.
 Such Experimental Subprojects will be considered part of Operator Framework, but will be marked as Experimental on the website and in code repositories, in order to inform users.
-Experimental Subproject Members are considered Members of Operator Framework, but the subproject is not entitled to a representative on the Steering Committee.
-Experimental Subprojects can apply for full status by opening an issue, which will be reviewed by the Steering Committee.
+Experimental Subproject Members are considered Members of Operator Framework, but the s ubproject is not entitled to a representative on the Steering Committee.
+Experimental Subproj ects can apply for full status by opening an issue, which will be reviewed by the Steering Committee.

 ## Removing Projects

-In some cases, projects will become inactive or unmaintainable, or wish to separate from Operator Framework.
+In some cases, projects will become inac tive or unmaintainable, or wish to separate from Operator Framework.
 Any Steering Committee member may propose removal of a project on these grounds, and Steering can confirm this with a majority vote.